 Bust of Louis XIV - views from different angles

+The iconography of Alexander was characterized by his ruffled hair, the bust of Louis XIV by a ruffled wig.
 The king was portrayed wearing an armoury which is almost entirely hidden by an "animated" cloak, typical of many works of Bernini's maturity (e.g. St. Longinus).
 The cloak was used by Bernini to make the view of the bust more interesting from different angles and to underline the energy radiating from the portrayed person.
-You may wish to see a funerary bust by Alessandro Algardi, Bernini's rival, where the armoury and the cloak are treated in a very different manner.

 Move to page two: The Equestrian Statue of King Louis XIV